hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 By assigning a matrix, and by including the keycodes on your KLE file, you can generate route data (QMK keymap and wiring diagrams).
 Without route data generation, your life will be much harder.

+### The limitation of VIA

+VIA <https://www.caniusevia.com/> is a useful tool and the P2PPCB codebase is compatible with VIA.
+But there is a limitation: VIA cannot handle the rows and cols above 8.
+So you should not use above D8/S8 if you are going to use VIA.

+## Advanced features and design

+### 'Regex Select' command

+You can make a fully operating keyboard which have just a frame, no cover.
+It looks geeky and good enough for prototyping.
+But in some cases, you may need a cover.

+PC0 is not very helpful for the case, but there is a tool which may help you.
+While running PC0, You can find 'Regex Select' command in 'Select' panel.
+You can make a selection set by regex of the entities' full path name.
+You can do the fill/hole - MF/MEV method with the tool, without 'Fill' and 'Hole' commands.

+### 'Set Attribute' and 'Check Key Assembly' commands

+Look at the tooltips of each command.
+Making a part's data requires deep knowledge, including F360's bug.
+You should be a developer of PC0 itself if you are going to make a part's data.

 # For developers